barbados blackbelly sheepjacob sheepbarking rock

 At Barking Rock Farm, our sheep have been carefully bred and selected for generations to produce quality handspinning fleeces.
 If you're a spinner and have never tried a Jacob fleece before, we urge you to give one a try!
 The multi-colored yarns you can produce from one fleece are not only fun to spin, but make the most incredibly variegated or patterned finished pieces.
 Please do keep in mind that the Jacob breed has one of the widest natural variations in fleece type of any breed of sheep...and not all Jacob fleeces are necessarily pleasant to spin and/or use for garments.
 If you have had Friendly Jacob Sheep Ewesa bad experience with Jacob wool in the past, please consider trying one of our quality fleeces.
 We feel certain you'll be pleasantly surprised!

 We skirt our Jacob fleeces for sale as we do fleeces for our own use!
-Virtually all the wool you'll get will be usable...no short pieces, manure tags, belly wool, heavily contaminated wool, etc. Such skirted fleeces usually weigh between 2 and 4 lbs.
+Virtually all the wool you'll get will be usable...no manure tags, belly wool, heavily contaminated wool, etc. Such skirted fleeces usually weigh between 3 and 5 lbs.
 Jacob wool carries relatively light grease, so you should get a good yield from the washed fleece.

 * * * * * * *